necampanini/UNF_git/UNF_GitDemo/assets/outline_02.md

 * Handling all these versions and merging everything together manually is tedious and error prone.

 ## What Version Control Looks Like
+* Just looking at a repository on github, can be at first confusing
+* In essence, you are only seeing what the repository is keeping track of
+* If you were standing in a corn silo, you would see the corn (or whatever), not the container itself.